ezEngine/docs-src/pages/docs/scenes/scene-layers.md

 ## Active Layer

 The layer that is *selected* in the *Layers* panel is considered to be the **active layer**.
-The *Scenegraph* panel displays the list of objects that are part of the active layer.
+It is displayed in **bold**.
+The *Scenegraph* panel displays only those objects that are part of the active layer.

-When you [select an object](selection.md) in the viewport, the active layer is automatically set to be the one that contains the selected object.
+By default, when you [select an object](selection.md) in the viewport, the active layer is automatically switched to the one that contains the selected object.
+This behavior can be toggled using the "Auto Switch Layer to Selection" option, which is available in the toolbar of the *Layers* panel.
+When this option is disabled, selecting an object from a different layer will not change the active layer.
+In this case, the editor shows a notification in the statusbar.

+Use this option when you want to work exclusively on certain layers, and want to prevent accidentally switching to and editing other layers.

 ## Layer Visibility